yogasta/Airflow-Spark-Postgres/README.md

 This project performs retail data analysis using Apache Spark and schedules the analysis job using Apache Airflow.
 It processes retail transaction data stored in a PostgreSQL database, performs various analyses, and saves the results back to the database and as CSV files.

+## Quick Start

+To get the project up and running quickly, use the following Makefile commands:

+bash

+Copy

+`# Build and start all necessary Docker containers make docker-build make spark make jupyter make postgres make airflow`

+These commands will set up the entire environment, including Spark, Jupyter, PostgreSQL, and Airflow in Docker containers.

 ## Project Structure

 ```